pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ```

 This TypeSpec, by contrast, indicates that the `profilePictureUrl` property's value is always a string, but that accessing it may produce either a `NotFoundError` or a `PermissionDeniedError`.
-Typically, this means that the property does not _have_ a value in that scenario, and instead should be used to describe the appropriate error-returning semantic of a given protocol.
+Typically, this means that the property does not _have_ a value in that scenario and instead should be used to describe the appropriate error-returning semantic of a given protocol.

 ## Summary